 Did you know that…?

 Google is letters play on Googol, the term for the digit 1 followed by 100 zeros.
 Googol is a number larger than the known subatomic particles in the visible universe.
 Google’s founders actually misspelled the name Googol and ended up with “Google”.
-The name’s intention was to emphasise that the search engine would provide large quantities of information.
+The name’s intention was to emphasise that the search engine would index large quantities of information.